Mary Medlock, Gift Shop Manager:

 Jennifer Heinl, RN, Perioperative Services:

-“As a new grad, I started my career at St. Joseph’s Wayne Hospital as a Medical/Surgical nurse and then transferred to the O.R. at St. Joseph’s Regional Medical Center two years later.
+“As a new grad, I started my career at St. Joseph’s Wayne Medical Center as a Medical/Surgical nurse and then transferred to the O.R. at St. Joseph’s University Medical Center two years later.
 Both facilities offered extensive 6 month orientations as well as guidance and preceptorship from experienced co-workers.
 The educational department as both facilities is exceptional and is a constant resource, no matter what stage in my career.

 St. Joseph’s challenges all nurses to advance their degrees and to become certified in their specialty.
 The hospital offers tuition reimbursement and a yearly bonus for all certified nurses.
 The RN Star program is a clinical ladder program where nurses conduct projects in their departments that serve the organization and in return receive a monetary reward.